gsl-lite/gsl-lite/README.md

 - **`gsl_CONFIG_CONTRACT_VIOLATION_THROWS`**
   Define this macro to throw a `std::runtime_error`-derived exception `gsl::fail_fast` on contract violation.
-  Handling contract violations with exceptions can be desireable when executing in an interactive programming environment, or if there are other reasons why process termination must be avoided.
+  Handling contract violations with exceptions can be desirable when executing in an interactive programming environment, or if there are other reasons why process termination must be avoided.

   This macro is also useful for writing unit tests that exercise contract checks.